 “It’s the skinny rats that live the longest,” I remember hearing a medical researcher saying to me in 2005 over dinner.
 But the tie between fasting and longevity really began to be understood in the mid-2010’s with the research of Valter Longo.
 Longo is the Director of the Longevity Institute at the University of Southern California and showed in a 2014 publication that yeast, worms, and mice have a substantially longer life span when forced to fast.

 The benefits of fasting are something I’ve written about more extensively before here.
-These include the proliferations of stem cells after 3-5 days which can the go to places in your body that need repair.
+These include the proliferation of stem cells after 3-5 days which can go to places in your body that need repair.
 Autophagy or the death of older or dysfunctional cells to make way for new ones.
-Mitophagy which, similarly, is the death of older or dysfunctional mitochondria to make way for health mitochondria.
-And improved microbiome, as bad gut bacteria die off to make way for healthy, more diverse assortment.
+Mitophagy, similarly, is the death of older or dysfunctional mitochondria to make way for healthy mitochondria.
+And improved microbiome, as bad gut bacteria die off, to make way for a healthy, more diverse assortment.